 The Superliner equipment is bi-level or two-story, and like I said before, it is on all the long-distance trains that do not go to New York Penn.

-Superliner Sleeper Cars get paired with Superliner coaches, a dining car, and most trains get a Sightseer Lounge with a cafe on the lower level.
+Superliner Sleeper Cars get paired with Superliner coaches and a dining car, and most trains get a Sightseer Lounge with a cafe on the lower level.

 |Auto Train||California Zephyr|